microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/pagetemplate-list.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Get the collection of [pageTemplate](../resources/pagetemplate.md) objects in a site [site](../resources/site.md).
 All page templates in the site are returned (with pagination).
-The collection is sorted alphabetically by `name` in ascending order.
+Sort alphabetically by `name` in ascending order.

 ## Permissions